About Regeneration

 Companies

 Steeply reduce greenhouse gas emissions and then determine how many credits would be necessary to go beyond neutralizing the remaining emissions.
-Companies must make deep cuts in their greenhouse gas emissions, including those generated up and down their value chain.
-Actions must be transparent, verifiable, and long-term.
-Determining the level of financial support can be achieved by placing an internal carbon price on greenhouse gas emissions that a company generates.
-This Blueprint for Corporate Action on Climate and Nature explains the details.
+Companies must make deep cuts in their greenhouse gas emissions, including those generated up and down their value chain(link is external).
+Actions must be transparent, verifiable(link is external), and long-term.
+Determining the level of financial support can be achieved by placing an internal carbon price(link is external) on greenhouse gas emissions that a company generates.
+This Blueprint for Corporate Action on Climate and Nature(link is external) explains the details.
 Here is the step-by-step process:

 • Reduce emissions.
 Reduce emissions across the company’s value chain with a goal of zero emissions as soon as possible.
 Create an action plan for reducing emissions each year.

 • Price emissions.
-Impose a price per unit of emissions for a company’s greenhouse gas emissions that have yet to be reduced or cannot be eliminated.
+Impose a price per unit of emissions(link is external) for a company’s greenhouse gas emissions that have yet to be reduced or cannot be eliminated.
 This price will generate funds that can support onsets.
 The price should be based on the best available scientific evidence and align with the objectives of the Paris Climate Agreement.
 This price should be reviewed and adjusted each year.
-A major survey of 2,600 companies found that nearly a quarter were already using an internal carbon charge, and another 22 percent planned to do so.
+A major survey of 2,600 companies(link is external) found that nearly a quarter were already using an internal carbon charge, and another 22 percent planned to do so.
 The price itself varied from company to company and region by region.
-Here are more case studies.
-Here is a corporate perspective from India.
-Here is a guide to applying an internal carbon fee to supply chains.
+Here(link is external) are more case studies.
+Here(link is external) is a corporate perspective from India.
+Here(link is external) is a guide to applying an internal carbon fee to supply chains.

 • Include the carbon price in a company’s goods and services.
-Internal carbon pricing can be added to line items, overall project budgets, and the sale prices of products.
-The carbon price of staff travel, particularly air travel, can be incorporated into project budgets, client invoices, and expense reports.
+Internal carbon pricing(link is external) can be added to line items, overall project budgets, and the sale prices of products.
+The carbon price of staff travel(link is external), particularly air travel, can be incorporated into project budgets, client invoices, and expense reports.
 Communication of company goals supported by these additional costs will be necessary in order to raise awareness and convince clients why they need to pay at higher rates.

 Governance

 Support the use of onsets to protect and restore critical carbon sinks.
 There is a need to enlarge carbon sinks as part of the overall strategy to address climate change.
 Many carbon sinks, such as forests, wetlands, and agricultural land, are under the control of governmental agencies or impacted by laws and regulations.
-Many carbon sinks are also home to Indigenous peoples, who have frequently been denied their land rights.
+Many carbon sinks are also home to Indigenous peoples(link is external), who have frequently been denied their land rights.
 Agency action and policy, as well as direct monetary support, can encourage the use of onsets to finance carbon sequestration projects.
 Examples include:

 Learn